 Sara Gianella Weibel, MD

 Dr. Gianella is an active member of the ACTG Women's Health Inter-Network Scientific Committee, the Comorbidity Transformative Science Group as well as the Underrepresented Populations Committee.
-She is the director of the Center for AIDS Research (CFAR) Translational Virology (TV) Core.
-She is also leading the Virology Unit of the HIV Neuro-behavioral Research Center (HNRC).
+She is the director of the Center for AIDS Research (CFAR) Translational Virology (TV) Core as well as the Neuro Virology and Biology Core of the HIV Neuro-behavioral Research Center (HNRC).

 Mariana Cherner, PhD

-Dr. Cherner is Associate Professor In Residence in the Department of Psychiatry at UCSD as well as a faculty member in the SDSU/UCSD Joint Doctoral Program in Clinical Psychology.
-She graduated with a BA in Psychology from Cornell University and obtained her Ph.D. at the SDSU/UCSD Joint Doctoral Program in Clinical Psychology, specializing in neuropsychology and behavioral medicine.
-She completed a clinical psychology internship at the University of Washington, where she also received postdoctoral training in neuropsychology.
-Dr. Cherner directs the Interdisciplinary Research Fellowship in NeuroAIDS (IRFN) and is an investigator within the HIV Neurobehavioral Research Center (HNRC) and the Translational Methamphetamine AIDS Research Center (TMARC).
-Her research is on neurobehavioral correlates of HIV and stimulant dependence, focusing on individual differences in vulnerability to methamphetamine-related brain dysfunction, and more recently, CNS effects at the intersection of HIV and cannabis.
-She is also interested in culturally competent neuropsychological assessment, with a focus on Spanish speakers and HIV in resource-limited settings.
+Dr. Cherner is a Professor of Psychiatry at UCSD and a faculty member in the SDSU/UCSD Joint Doctoral Program in Clinical Psychology.
+She directs the Interdisciplinary Research Fellowship in NeuroAIDS (IRFN) and is an investigator within the HIV Neurobehavioral Research Program (HNRP).
+Her research focuses on neurobehavioral correlates of HIV in the context of substance use, particularly on individual differences in vulnerability to methamphetamine-related brain dysfunction, and more recently, CNS effects at the intersection of HIV and cannabis.
+She is also very interested in culturally competent neuropsychological assessment, with a focus on Spanish speakers and HIV in resource-limited settings.
 Dr. Cherner is substantially involved in research mentoring and mentor training.

 David Moore, PhD

-Associate Professor of Psychiatry, UCSD.
+Professor of Psychiatry, UCSD.
 Dr. Moore is a licensed clinical psychologist with specialized training in neuropsychology and interventions research.
 Dr. Moore’s HIV research has been funded by NIMH, NIDA, NIA and the California HIV/AIDS Research Program.
 In recognition of his research, mentoring, and service efforts for individuals living with HIV/AIDS, the American Psychological Association (APA) awarded him the 2013 Psychology and AIDS Emerging Leader Award.
-His research focuses on the neuropsychological and everyday functioning challenges of persons living with HIV infection.
+His research focuses on the neuropsychological and everyday functioning challenges of persons aging with HIV infection.
 Recently, he has been examining the protective factors that allow persons to successfully age with HIV as well as factors that may help us distinguish Alzheimer’s Disease from HIV-Associated Neurocognitive Disorders.
 Dr. Moore is a member of the ACTG’s Neurology Collaborative Science Group and a participating faculty member in the SD CFAR Health Equity Core.